Insects for food. Twelve most delicious insect dishes Eating insects

 Flies, horseflies, gadflies and other “aviation”.

-EAT INSECTS THAT EAT YOU!
+EAT THE INSECTS THAT EAT YOU!

 Amphibians